shininglegend/hebrew-parsing-practice/README.md

-# Greek Parsing Practice
+# Hebrew Parsing Practice

-An educational web application for practicing Koine Greek morphological parsing.
+An educational web application for practicing Biblical Greek morphological parsing.
 Load Bible verses, parse each word by selecting its grammatical properties, and receive immediate feedback on your accuracy.

 ## Features